mateop/angular-dynamic-background/README.md

 # Angular Dynamic Background

-Angular Dynamic Background is a simple agularjs directive that changes the background color of an element and sets an optimal font color for better legibility.
+Angular Dynamic Background is a simple angularjs directive that changes the background color of an element and sets an optimal font color for better legibility.

 ## Installation
 For the latest stable version, use Bower from the command line.